pearupung/csharpcourse/README.md

 	commands run by the menu items, but that gave away a bit of control that I would have liked.
 Most probably I am going to regret it and return to that functional programming mess, but somebody has to make a really good case for it if they count on me using it.
+- Let's make the menu and the menu item dumb AF.
+They should not have any logic in them and they should not dictate anything.
+I have writen out a more sophisticated rant into my notebook, but let it be right now, I have got to code.
+- string interpolation has format string!!
+So exciting!
+We could improve console ui by quite a bit with that!
+Imagine having all values and strings line up and come together as a single unified block of code!
+Wonderful!